bartongroup/slivka/sphinx-docs/getting_started.rst

 If your program requires a special set of environment variables, they should be specified in the *env* part as a mapping of variable name to its new value.
-You can also use current system environment variables in the value.
+You are free to use current system environment variables in the value but cross-references and recursive definitions are not supported.

 .. code:: yaml